Frequently asked questions about wolves

 5. Do land use restrictions accompany the return of wolves?

-Wolves can adapt to living in many kinds of habitat.
+As habitat generalists, wolves can adapt to living in many kinds of habitat.
 Land-use restrictions are not needed and none have been implemented.
 Wolf dens, where pups are born, are protected by law from disturbance when occupied, just like songbird nests.

 6. I think I saw a wolf, but how do I know for sure?

 Wild wolves are few in number and usually stay away from people.
 Coyotes are abundant and somewhat bold.
 It's possible you saw a coyote.
 They are smaller than wolves, about a half to a third the size (though this is hard to tell at a distance), with narrower snout, and tall, pointed ears.
 Large dogs and wolf-dog hybrids can also be mistaken for wolves, although they usually act more familiar with people, have tails that curl upward or are wearing collars.
 Learn more about identifying wolves here.